-The vacuum regulators can be provided with maximum capacities of either 2,000 PPD or 3,000 PPD as chlorine.
+Each vacuum regulator has the maximum feeding capacity of 500PPD of chlorine.
 The actual system maximum is determined by the flowmeter-rate valve combination and the commensurate ejector sizing.
 The capacity of an installed system may be changed by changing the meter assembly and/or ejector capacity components.
-Refer to the vacuum regulator parts list 100.7609, the meter assembly parts list 105.7226, and ejector parts lists Section 122, for the specific part numbers associated with each ejector.
+Refer to the meter assembly parts list, 100.7602 and ejector parts lists, Section 122 for the specific part numbers associated with each ejector.